Rhetos/Rhetos-wiki/RowPermissions-concept.md

 * **InheritFromBase** can be used on a **Browse** data structures and on entities with **Extends** concept.
 * **InheritFrom** concept's parameter is the full name of `DocumentComment` entity's reference property (`Reference Document`) that references the "parent" entity with row permissions that will be inherited.

+### Combining inherited row permissions and directly specified row permissions

+If the entity inherits row permissions, and also has some row permissions specified directly on the entity, the result will be a combination of both sets of rules.

+For example, "Allow" row permission are combined to allow access to the union of the specified records (logical "OR").

 ### Optimizing inherited row permissions